openmsr/CAD_to_OpenMC/README.md

 One noteable difference is that the default meshing backend is in this case 'stl2'

 ## meshing backends
-At present three different backends exist for CAD_to_OpenMC: 'gmsh', 'stl', 'stl2'.
+At present four different backends exist for CAD_to_OpenMC: 'gmsh', 'stl', 'stl2', and 'db'.
 It is possible to add another backend should another meshing library become available.

 ### gmsh
 The inner workings of this backend is basically a simple call to gmsh to create a 2D-mesh of the entire geometry.
 This has the advantage that inhenrently boundary curves are meshed only once, meaning that in theory, they can be made to account for shared surfaces without unwanted artefacts.
 At its present stage however there may be problems with leakage when performing transport calculation on geometries with shared surfaces.
 A significant drawback todoing the entire geometry all at once, is that for larger geometries memory requirements may be prohibitive.